 WrapText = False

-• Disables wrap the text for all cells in the active worksheet by setting the WrapText property to False.
+- Disables Wrap Text for all cells in the active worksheet by setting the WrapText property to False.

 End Sub

-After running the code, all the cells inside the ActiveSheet will be unwrapped.
+After running the code, all the cells in the ActiveSheet will be unwrapped.

-How to Turn Off Wrap Text in Entire Workbook Using Excel VBA
+How to Turn Off Wrap Text in an Entire Workbook Using Excel VBA

-To turn off wrap text inside an entire workbook that is inside all the present worksheets, we need to write the following code inside a module.
+To turn off wrap text inside an entire workbook, that is inside all the present worksheets, enter the following code inside a module:

 Code Syntax: